haotian2006/CSALABS/docs/21 Browsing.md

 # 21 Lab: Browsing

 >Difficulty: <span style="color:lightgreen">simple</span> (15 Minuets)

 !!!warning
-    This lab takes off points determining on your formatting.
-Make sure you have Java Doc comments and make sure your style follows what webcat wants.
-    You can find out how to style properly [here](https://haotian2006.github.io/CSALABS/1Tips/#web-cat-style-checker-if-enabled)
+    This lab deducts points based on formatting criteria.
+Ensure that your code includes JavaDoc comments and adheres to the formatting guidelines specified by Web-CAT.
+For detailed instructions on proper styling, refer to [ this resource](https://haotian2006.github.io/CSALABS/1Tips/#web-cat-style-checker-if-enabled).
 !!!warning
-    Remember to Check `BrowserView.java` when submitting to webcat
+    Remember to read the instructions in `BrowserView.java`  when submitting to Web-CAT as not doing so would result in an error.

 ## Instructions
 In this lab we will implement a toy browser called `LineCruiser`.
 Rather than